 You configure Red Hat Linux computers for smart card authentication primarily through group policy settings.
 Enabling support for smart cards requires that you set a single policy (“Enable smart card support”).
 Supporting the use of multi-user smart cards requires that you set a configuration parameter on each Red Hat computer.
-In addition, Centrify Authentication Service, Privilege Elevation Service, and Audit & Monitoring Service provides several group policies to control how smart card authentication works after you enable it.
+In addition, Centrify Server Suite provides several group policies to control how smart card authentication works after you enable it.

 Complete the procedures in the following sections to configure smart card authentication for Red Hat Linux computers: